CHAPTER I, PRELIMINARY

 CHAPTER V, MISCELLANEOUS

-30. Protection Officers and members of service providers to
+30. Protection Officers and members of service providers to be public servants.

 31. Penalty for breach of protection order by the respondent.